tony-aw/tinycodet/README.md

   its alias checks more rigorous.
 Adjusted the documentation a bit.
   Added some more tests.
 Fixed some minor bugs in the `source_module` functions.
+- 2 July 2023: Removed the `overwrite` argument from `import_as()` (that
+  was a short-lived argument…), as I’ve found it to be more annoying than it’s worth.
+Added more internal checks to the `import_` and `source_module` functions.
+Error messages now display the used exported function instead of internal functions.
+Adjusted the documentation and Read-Me accordingly.

 FUTURE PLANS: